 The area around Gordons Pond is ideal for nature lovers.
 With just over 5 miles of hiking trails, the terrain is easy, but there is a lot to see along the way.

-The wildlife area around the pond spans 5200 acres and is considered a migration “super highway” for waterfowl (it’s only one of four such places in North America).
+The wildlife area around the pond spans 5200 acres and is considered a migration “super highway” for waterfowl (it’s only one of four in North America).
 There are lots of opportunities for bird watchers and photographers to spot cormorants, herons, egrets, kingfishers, and dozens more species, especially around the massive saltwater lagoon.
 There is ample parking, and the state park fee is required to enter.

 Visit a local brewery

-Just a few miles away in Lewes, Big Oyster Brewing Company is another popular option making IPAs, Belgian wheat beers, lagers, and more.
+Just a few miles away in Lewes, Big Oyster Brewing Company is another popular option making IPAs, Belgian wheat beers, and lagers.
 They have a full-service restaurant, and Big Oyster beers are also served in the Fins Ale House restaurants.
 Nearby, Crooked Hammock Brewery is a fun stop known for hazy IPAs and sours.
 Their brewery and beer garden are family- and dog-friendly.
 We loved hanging out in the hammocks and enjoying the lawn games.
 Plus, there is a playground for kids.

 Browse the galleries at Rehoboth Art League

-Every year, the art league hosts dozens of special exhibitions in the six galleries around the property, so there is always something interesting to see.
-There are also classes for artists of all skill levels, including photography, ceramics, watercolors, and other specialties.
+If you’re looking to do something really unique, RAL offer classes for artists of all skill levels, including photography, ceramics, watercolors, and other specialties.
 Several of the galleries are open year-round and all are free to visit.

 See a show at Bottle & Cork